cmdruid/nostr-storage/README.md

   .values()   => [ 'val1', 'val2' ... ]
   .entries()  => [ ['key1', 'val1'], ['key2', 'val2'] ... ]

-// You can also use NostrStore in an iterator. for (let [ key, val ] of store) {
+// You can use NostrStore in an iterator. for (let [ key, val ] of store) {
   console.log(key, val)
 }